 Khoresh-e Fesenjān, or fesenjan for short (sometimes spelt fesenjoon), is a stew (khoresh) from Iran.
 It is believed to originate from the Gilan region near the Caspian sea and has been around since the Persian empire.

 The Gilan region is known for it’s ducks, and so it’s maybe no surprise that this dish is sometimes made with duck.
 Chicken, as I have used here, is also popular, or you can find a meatball version.
 You will also find it made with fish or vegetables, but these are less common.

 I feel like I say this with nearly all traditional recipes, but as might not be a surprise, ingredients vary.
-Onion, ground walnuts and pomegranate syrup (also called molasses) are in virtually all versions.
+You’ll find onion, ground walnuts and pomegranate syrup (also called molasses) in virtually all versions.
 Some also add aromatic spices and maybe some garlic.

 Pomegranate in Persian cooking

-Pomegranates are believed to have originated in Iran and has taken on broad cultural significance in the region.
-It was apparently considered a royal fruit in ancient Greece and within Persian culture, symbolizes immortality and fertility.
-Pomegranates have religious significance in both Islam and Christianity as well.
+Some food historians believe pomegranates originated in Iran.
+They have certainly taken on broad cultural significance in the region, symbolizing immortality and fertility in Persian culture.
+Ancient Greeks apparently considered the pomegranate a royal fruit and it has religious significance in both Islam and Christianity as well.